-When you enter the hospital for treatment of one medical problem, you don't expect to leave with additional injuries, infections or other serious conditions that occur during the course of your stay.
-Although some of these complications may not be avoidable, too often patients suffer from injuries or illnesses that could have been prevented if the hospital had taken proper precautions.
+When you enter the hospital for treatment of one medical problem, you don't expect to leave with additional injuries, infections, or other serious conditions that occur during the course of your stay.
+Although some of these complications may not be avoidable, patients do suffer from injuries or illnesses that could have been prevented if doctors or the hospital had taken proper precautions.
+Errors in medical care that are clearly identifiable, preventable and serious in their consequences for patients, can indicate a significant problem in the safety and credibility of a health care facility.
+These conditions and errors are sometimes called "Never Events" or "Serious Reportable Events.

-We have a benefit payment policy that encourages hospitals to reduce the likelihood of hospital-acquired conditions such as certain infections, severe bedsores and fractures; and reduce medical errors that should never happen.
-These conditions and errors are called "Never Events". - When a Never Event occurs, neither your FEHB plan nor you will incur cost to correct the medical error.
+We have a benefit payment policy that encourages hospitals to reduce the likelihood of hospital-acquired conditions such as certain infections, severe bedsores, and fractures, and to reduce medical errors that should never happen.
+When such an event occurs, neither you nor your FEHB plan will incur costs to correct the medical error.
+Providers are expected to waive all costs associated with the medical error.
+Participating providers may not bill or collect payment from United Healthcare Benefits of Texas, Inc. members for any amounts not paid due to the application of this reimbursement policy.